sus-admin/sus-admin.github.io/_posts/2024-10-16-Cobbler-Beginners-Guide.md

 cobbler profile edit --name Fedora34-x86_64 --autoinstall Fedora34.ks
 ```

-Now, create the "PXE Client" VirtualBox VM according to the specs described in the **Environment** section above and set the VM to boot from "Hard Drive" and "Network" only, in that order
+Now, create the **PXE Client** VirtualBox VM according to the specs described in the **Environment** section above and set the VM to boot from "Hard Drive" and "Network" only, in that order

-> At this point, you may run the `systemctl restart cobblerd` command, followed by `cobbler sync` on the Cobbler server, then start the "PXE Client" VM and it should boot via PXE, where you should see the option to boot to the Fedora 34 Cobbler Profile (you may need to manually boot from PXE using the UEFI menu if the VM is set to use EFI firmware).
+> At this point, you may run the `systemctl restart cobblerd` command, followed by `cobbler sync` on the Cobbler server, then start the **PXE Client** VM and it should boot via PXE, where you should see the option to boot to the Fedora 34 Cobbler Profile (you may need to manually boot from PXE using the UEFI menu if the VM is set to use EFI firmware).

 Finally, create a new Cobbler System, replacing the "aa:bb:cc:dd:ee:ff" with the Mac Address of the VM created above, and syncing up Cobbler: